Paradise At 'The Mount'

 Mount Maunganui is situated atop a sand bar that connects Mauao to the mainland, a geographical formation referred to as a tombolo.
 Due to this formation, the residents and visitors of Mount Maunganui have both a harbour side beach known as Pilot Bay and an ocean side beach known as Mt Maunganui.
 This beach has excellent surf.
 From the base of Mauao, the distance between the harbour and ocean is roughly 300 meters.

-Between Mt Maunganui Beach, the mountain Mauao sits at its western end, and a man made land bridge connecting Leisure Island (Moturiki) at its eastern end.
+On either side of Mt Maunganui Beach, the mountain Mauao sits at its western end, and a man made land bridge connecting Leisure Island (Moturiki) at its eastern end.
 This is a short walk from the likes of the twin towers, mount mainstreet and the salt water pools.
 You can choose to walk along the ocean beach side board walk or on the soft sand beaches.

 Once a upon a time it was used as a Māori pā.
 When walking around the base track the remains of trenches can be seen in the ridges, as well as ancient shell middens.
 Today, it is open to the public all year round, and remains a popular place for locals and visitors to either walk around, or climb up.
 From the summit, a long stretch of coastline can be seen in either direction, as well as the Pacific Ocean, Kaimai ranges and Tauranga City.

 There was once a hill with no name who lived on the edge of the Hautere forest.
 This nameless was a pononga (slave) to the great chiefly mountain, Otanewainuku.
 To the southwest was the shapely form of Puwhenua, a beautiful hill, clothed in all the fine greens of the ferns and shrubs and trees of the forest of Tane.